gromacs/gromacs/docs/doxygen/lib/simd.md

 Finally, for some architectures with large or very large SIMD width (e.g. AVX with 8 elements in single precision, or AVX-512 with 16), the nonbonded kernels can become inefficient.
-Since all such architectures presently known (AVX, AVX2, MIC, AVX512) also provide extensive support for accessing parts of the register, we optionally define a handful of routines to perform load, store, and reduce operations based on half-SIMD-width data, which can improve performance.
+Since all such architectures presently known (AVX, AVX2, AVX512) also provide extensive support for accessing parts of the register, we optionally define a handful of routines to perform load, store, and reduce operations based on half-SIMD-width data, which can improve performance.
 It is only useful for wide implementations,